If you are a professional landlord, property investor, sole trader or business partner, your liability to capital gains tax can be significant.

 Where the property in question has been your only or main residence, and private residence relief is available in respect of part of the gain, additional relief may be available in the form of ‘lettings relief’ if the property has also been let out during your period of ownership.

-Accordingly, this allows you to claim the lower of the amount of private residence relief available in respect of the letting, or alternatively £40,000, and the amount of the gain arising by reason of the letting.
+Accordingly, this allows you to claim the lower of either the amount of Private Residence Relief already calculated, £40,000 or the amount of any chargeable gain you make because of the letting.

 Business asset rollover relief